nerdysandy17/Typeform/README.md

 ### Performance Considerations

-- **First Query**: May take longer due to Pinecone initialization
+- **First Query**: May take longer due to Pinecone initialisation
 - **Subsequent Queries**: Fast retrieval from vector store
 - **Embedding Costs**: Each new document incurs OpenAI API costs
-- **Vector Store**: Pinecone has limits on free tier
+- **Vector Store**: Pinecone has limits on the free tier

-## 🎨 Approach & Design Decisions
+## Approach & Design Decisions

 This project demonstrates production-ready software engineering practices while maintaining simplicity and focus:

 - **Modular Architecture**: Separation of concerns (routes, models, business logic) for maintainability
 - **Type Safety**: Pydantic models throughout for runtime validation and better developer experience
-- **Cloud-Native Design**: Stateless application with externalized configuration for easy scaling
+- **Cloud-Native Design**: Stateless application with externalised configuration for easy scaling
 - **Observability**: Structured logging to stdout for integration with log aggregation systems
 - **Security-First**: API keys via environment variables, never hardcoded
 - **Documentation-Driven**: Interactive API docs auto-generated from code

-## 🧩 Simplifications
+## Simplifications

 The assignment involves developing a RAG system within the context of a chatbot.
 The development of the solution followed a simplified approach to focus more on some key points:
 - The development of a working RAG system using a Pinecone database